AndyObtiva/super_module/README.md

 >       end
 >     end

-SuperModule provides a simple conventional object-oriented approach that works similarly Ruby's superclass inheritance approach, collapsing the difference in class method definition/invocation between super-classes and super modules.
-This also helps Ruby be more beginner-friendly and polyglot-stack-friendly as an added bonus.
+SuperModule provides a simple conventional object-oriented approach that works just as expected.
+Given that it collapses difference between having a base class extend a super class or include a super module, it encourages as a side benefit writing better Object-Oriented code and helps Ruby be more polyglot and beginner friendly.

 ## Instructions